OpenSourceOV/image-processing-instructions/instructions.md

 ### Use a virtual stack

-Instead of loading every image in the sequence into memory the images can be imported alternatively as a **Virtual Stack**.
+Instead of loading every image in the sequence into memory the images can be alternatively imported as a **Virtual Stack**.
 The advantage is that each image is only loaded into memory as required and the stack loads instantly.
 The disadvantage is that scrolling through the sequence (using the scrollbar at the bottom of the stack window) becomes slow and halting as each image is loaded and unloaded.

-The Image Difference function can be applied to a virtual stack, however this function will still perform the same internal duplication of the stack created 2 non-virtual stacks in addition to the third new differences stack.
-So by using a virtual stack you only reduce the memory by the size of 1 stack.
+The Image Difference v2 function can be applied to a virtual stack, however this function will still perform the same internal duplication of the stack creating 2 non-virtual stacks in addition to the third new differences stack.
+So by using a virtual stack you only reduce memory use by the size of 1 stack.

-Using a virtual stack works best when processing a sub region (as described above) and a typical workflow would be to apply the Image Difference to several regions (but one at a time) to determine the best distribution of events in the sequence.
+Using a virtual stack works best when processing a sub region (as described above) and a typical workflow would be to apply the Image Difference v2 to several regions (but one at a time) to determine the best distribution of events in the sequence.

 The virtual stack option can be enabled in the Sequence Options dialog by selecting the 'Use Virtual Stack' checkbox.